What is NAD+ and Why Is it Important?

 “There are maybe 12,000 papers on sirtuins now.
 At the time we discovered the NAD+ dependent deacetylase activity the number of papers was in the 100s,” Guarante’s said.

 Humans get NAD+ from their diet via foods made up of amino acids that are also precursors to NAD+.
-However, NR is the most efficient precursor to NAD+.
-If NAD+ precursors are different routes you can take to get to a destination, NR is the best available route.
+However, NR is a highly efficient precursor to NAD+.
+If NAD+ precursors are different routes you can take to get to a destination, NR is often thought to be the best available route to NAD+.

 Scientists worked toward creating a better NAD+ supplement, thinking outside the diet to access it.
-The fact that NR is known to be the most direct way to boost NAD+ can answer the age-old question: We know what NAD+ can do, but how do we get more of it?
+The fact that NR is thought of as a highly efficient way to boost NAD+ raised the question: We know what NAD+ can do, but how do we get more of it?

-For nearly 100 years we’ve known that NAD+ is incredibly important, but the gradual pace of scientific research and technological development has only now begun to reveal how we can make the most of it for humans.
+For nearly 100 years, NAD+ has been incredibly important, but the gradual pace of scientific research and technological development has only now begun to reveal how it can be utilized.

 Knowing the history of NAD+ and subsequent discoveries around the coenzyme has led researchers to explore what the science community can now do with the information.
 NAD+ has enormous potential and how it will be fulfilled is the most exciting aspect of current research.